 These mistakes are super common in engineering because real-world problems don’t come with prepackaged equations.
 You’ve got to figure out the approach and equation choice yourself, and that’s not always a walk in the park.

 Misunderstanding concepts or using shoddy logic can lead to a world of mistakes.
 And it’s even worse when you think you’ve nailed it because you haven’t made any careless or conceptual errors.

 What to do to avoid conceptual math errors?

-- Learn concepts from their root.
-This way you don’t blindly plug numbers into equations.
+- Learn concepts from their roots, so you don’t blindly plug numbers into equations.

-- Relate textbook equations to the real world for better understanding.
-Hands-on skills for engineers are super important!
+- Connect textbook equations to real-life situations.
+Trust me, hands-on skills for engineers are super important!

-3 fast ways to catch common math mistakes in engineering
+3 quick tests to catch common math mistakes in engineering